alphasaft/Micro/README.md

 ```

 > "But... wait !
 I do want my code to do something, somehow !".

-> Me too !
+Me too !
 That's where it gets interesting.
 Remember the two other arguments we passed to the compiler ?
 It's time to actually understand what they do.

 ### Go touch some grass

 First, let's talk about trees.
-In a typical programming language, before truly executing (or compiling, or transpiling, or whatever) the program, it's usually translated in a much more practical form, called an _Abstract Syntactic Tree_ (or AST), and ITA is no exception to that.
+In a typical programming language, before doing anything with a script, said script is usually translated in a much more practical form, called an _Abstract Syntactic Tree_ (or AST), and ITA is no exception to that.

 Behind this daunting name hides a rather simple thing.
 Here's what it means.
 When you write `1+(2*3);`, for example, it's translated to something that roughly looks like `{ op: '+', args: [1, { op: '*', args: [2, 3] }] }`.
-It appears uglier, but it's now standard javascript and, as such, you can manipulate it just fine.
+It appears uglier, but it's now standard javascript and, as such, it's much easier for a program to manipulate it.

 > The name comes from the fact you can represent it like so :